usepaykit/paykit-sdk/packages/cli/dev-app/README.md

 ## Usage

-The dev app is automatically started when you run `npx @paykit-sdk/cli dev` and is accessible at `http://localhost:3001`.
+The dev app is automatically started when you run `npx @paykit-sdk/cli dev` and is accessible at `http://localhost:4242`.
+You can override the port by setting the `devServerPort` value in your .paykit/config.json file

 ## Redirect Behavior